 - A player’s shirt number must match the shirt number and player name as submitted on the team sheet presented to the control desk at the start of the tournament.

 - a) BOYS – Strictly no academy or centre of excellence players are allowed to participate in the event.
 Any player who has played for an academy or centre of excellence during the season leading up to the event must provide a release form from the respective club.
 No other form of paperwork will be accepted.
 Any team breaking this rule, shall be disqualified from the tournament

-- b) GIRLS – Strictly no academy/ centre of excellence/ RTC players are allowed to participate in the event..
-Any player who has played for an academy/centre of excellence/RTC during the season leading up to the event will not be allowed to participate in the tournament.
-Release papers will not be accepted.
+- b) GIRLS – Strictly no academy/ centre of excellence/ RTC players are allowed to participate in the event.
 Any team breaking this rule, shall be disqualified from the tournament

 - If a player is red carded in a match they will automatically miss the next match.
 Violent conduct could lead to a player being banned from the rest of the competition, pending the referees and event organizers decision.
 (Rule 21 applies).
 Any misconduct will be reported to the club/players affiliated FA

 - Points awarded for group stage matches are: 3 points for a win 2 points for a score draw and 1 point for a draw